rootstrap/blog/content/Documentation Guidelines - Sebastián Caraballo.md

 ### **Conclusions**

-I strongly believe good coding practices should be accompanied by high-quality documentation all along the development cycle.
-It helps new team members onboard faster and understand the project right away.
-It helps designers to understand content architecture so they can reason on it.
-It helps clients to communicate stakeholders about product capabilities.
-It helps developers to be aware of the whole system.
+I strongly believe that good coding practices should be accompanied by high-quality documentation throughout the development cycle.
+It helps new team members get onboarded faster and understand the project from the get-go.
+It also helps designers understand content architecture so they can reason with it.
+Additionally, it helps clients to communicate with stakeholders about product capabilities.
+One more advantage, it can also help developers be more aware of the system as a whole.
 In conclusion, **documenting increases product quality and reduces development time in the long run.**

 ### **References**